anafdal/CGT515_DataVisualization/README.md

 https://www.worldometers.info/coronavirus/country/us/,
 https://www.census.gov/data/tables/time-series/demo/popest/2010s-state-total.html

 Some minimal data analysis was done by me as well.
-This project was developed with the idea that in the future, it would become a VR application, however due to current circumstances, I do not have enough resorces to make that possible.
+This project was developed with the idea that in the future, it would become a VR application, however due to current circumstances, I do not have a VR headset to make that possible.